abdelrazek-alaa/fylo-landing-page-with-two-column-layout-master/README.md

 ## Welcome! 👋

-this is my challenge for creating responsive website using HTML and CSS. challenge from Frontend Mentor website and project name is Huddle landing page with alternating feature blocks.
+this is my challenge for creating responsive website using HTML and CSS. challenge from Frontend Mentor website and project name is Fylo landing page with two column layout.

 ## Languages used